Why the USDA’s New Snack Rules Won’t Put an End to Junk Food in School

 Here’s the real story.
 According to the interim final standards (which will be effective as of the 2014–15 school year), snack foods and side dishes sold at school must not exceed 200 calories per serving.
 They will contain more whole grains, fruits and veggies and must meet certain standards for saturated fat, sodium and added sugar.
 All of this is good, of course.
 But it is far from perfect.

 Based on these new standards, chocolate sandwich cookies, candy bars and Flamin Hot Cheetos will be out; low-fat baked chips and granola bars will be in.
-Full-calorie soft drinks will be out, but diet soda (in high schools only), flavored non-fat milk and yogurt with up to 30 grams of sugar per 8-ounce portion will be in.
+Full-calorie soft drinks will be out, but diet soda (in high schools only) and flavored non-fat milk and yogurt with up to 30 grams of sugar per 8-ounce portion will be in.
 While this certainly represents an improvement, I still see the potential for plenty of empty calories and worry about the additives and preservatives that may go into these foods.

 Also (and this is a HUGE sticking point for me), the USDA rules don’t apply to candy and other junk sold at after-school fundraisers, concession stands at sporting events and other after-school activities.
 They don’t cover classroom birthday parties, holidays and other celebrations (which can seriously add up).
 And as long as they are “infrequent” (with allowable frequency to be determined by state agencies), bake sales and other junk-food fundraisers held during school hours will get a hall pass as well.

 As a mom of three elementary-age kids, I can attest that these foods DO, in fact, compete with the National School Lunch Program.
 And until we have firm and consistent policies (either at the federal, state or district level) to limit them, junk food is likely to remain a major problem in our schools.
+Our kids need and deserve better.

 The new USDA Smart Snacks in School rules really are a step in the right direction.
 This is the first major change to snack rules in decades and is the result of major efforts by CSPI and other child health advocates.
 I know it took a lot of work to get here, and the changes are good for our kids.
 But the mother in me is left wanting more.
 Why not get rid of packaged chips, sicky-sweet yogurt and artificially sweetened soda?
 Why not create national standards for school fundraisers and school parties?
 Is protecting the “time-honored tradition” of distributing cupcakes on a child’s birthday or selling cookie dough really more important than student health?